 4.lake Tremblant

 Tremblant is most often thought of as a ski and winter sports resort, but Lac de Tremblant is as sublime as its mountains under the winter powder.
-It’s a national park, and nature is incredibly well preserved – you can walk the trails around the lake to soak your feet…
+It’s a national park, and nature is incredibly well preserved – you can walk the trails around the lake to get your feet wet…

 5.large lake Saint-François

-This is Quebec’s largest lake and a fishing destination for all enthusiasts.
+The largest lake in Quebec, it’s a fishing destination for all anglers.

-It’s the meeting point for many of the Eastern Townships’ inhabitants, and as soon as summer arrives, it’s easy to spend a nostalgic afternoon with soft ice cream, feet in the grey sand of the lake’s beach, and a stint on Lambton’s scorching asphalt to end the day.
+It’s the meeting point for many of the Eastern Townships’ inhabitants, and as soon as summer arrives, it’s easy to spend a hyper-nostalgic afternoon with soft ice cream, feet in the grey sand of the lake’s beach, and a stint on Lambton’s scorching asphalt to finish the day.

 6.lake Saint-Pierre